anirbanghoshsbi/.github.io/Details.md

 |  4  | Machine Learning | | |

 📔 In option trading deploy `third`of your capital in a idea keep the rest `two third` for fire-fighting 🔥.

+Data :
+Price Data :
+Model 1.
+Based on TA
+Model 2.
+Based on Market Breadth

+IndiaVix:
+Model 1.
+Based on IndiaVix

+Funds Flow :
+Model 1.
+Based on Money Flow

+Sentiment Data :
+Model 1 Based on Sentiment Data (optional)

+All Models above are classifiers.

+HMM Models :

+1. NIfty HMM
+2. Indiavix HMM

+Combined Model :

+Average the prediction of each model given equal weights.
+Now if the score is more than 50% and above of total score go long.
+If the score is less than 50% go short (if price below 50 ema) or stay in cash.